Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Results

 Furthermore, Figure \ref{fig:Hov.W.10km} indicates that during the second diurnal cycle of convection, particularly in the negative X channel, higher SSTs are associated with stronger updrafts that originate from the warmer ocean surface.
-In the control run, the updrafts tend to be weaker and shallower, resulting in a bifurcation of the updraft structure.
+In the control run, the updrafts tend to be weaker and shallower (Y between 100 to 250 km, day+2, from 9 AM to 6 PM), resulting in a bifurcation of the updraft structure.
 This suggests that SST is a key environmental factor influencing the renewal of the second mode by modulating the strength of convective updrafts.
+Apart from the differences in propagation speed, the gravity-wave signals in the free troposphere (Figure \ref{fig:Hov.W.10km}a–d), characterized by the alternating light red and light blue bands, exhibit relatively weak sensitivity to SST.
+In contrast, the boundary-layer convective updrafts (Figure \ref{fig:Hov.W.550m}, left), represented by the narrow dark red bands, show a more pronounced response to the SST+0.5 K perturbation.
+Therefore, the following results focus on the contribution of lower-tropospheric thermodynamics to convective offshore propagation.

 Figure \ref{fig:Hov.Ywind.surface} illustrates the projection of the near-surface horizontal wind onto the y-axis, with positive (negative) values indicating offshore (onshore) winds.
 Within 150 km of the coastline, there is a noticeable diurnal variation.
 Supported by the background flow, the sea breeze gust front advances onshore at approximately -3 m s$^{-1}$, with embedded wind speeds surpassing -4.5 m s$^{-1}$.
 Around 4 PM, a marked transition in wind direction is observed, changing abruptly from onshore to offshore.
 This shift coincides with the convergence of the first mode and the sea breeze, leading to localized convection and the development of divergent flows characterized by opposing wind directions.
 This suggests that cold pools over land may play a role in this sharp transition in wind direction.
 However, given that this event occurs close to sunset, radiative cooling may also influence this modulation.